 1. Introduction:

-Agroforestry may restore ecosystems and soil quality, which is essential for expanding the amount of forest area to 33% from the existing 24.39%, as suggested by the National Forest Policy (1988) (Patra 2022).
+Agroforestry may restore ecosystems and soil quality, which is essential for expanding the amount of forest area to 33% from the existing 24.39%, as suggested by the National Forest Policy (1988) (Sarvade et al., 2019; Patra 2022).
 In places where they have lived for a long time, rural residents have adapted trees with productive systems and possess extensive indigenous knowledge (Evans and Alexander, 2004).
 Sequence systems, in which trees and crops grow on the same plot of land at different periods, and parallel systems, in which trees and crops are cultivated on the same plot of land at the same time, are two examples of intercropping agroforestry trees with crop plants.
-Complex systems can differ greatly in the quantities of trees and plants and how they are arranged in space (Young, 1989).
+Complex systems can differ greatly in the quantities of trees and plants and how they are arranged in space (Young, 1989; Singh et al., 2015).

 A proper mix of trees, perennials, and/or animals on one plot of ground is called agriculture, and it serves the local population's needs for wood, fuel, feed, and other auxiliary products.
 This enhances the village's habitat and biodiversity, soil fertility, nutrient recovery, land degradation and depletion, soil and water consistency, and acts as a significant carbon sink.
-With an emphasis on the sustainability of food soil enrichment in agroforestry (López et al., 1999 and Andrade, 1999), well-managed AFS increases overall efficiency (Bustamanate et al., 1998).
+With an emphasis on the sustainability of food soil enrichment in agroforestry (López et al., 1999 and Andrade, 1999; Sarvade et al., 2014a; Sarvade et al., 2014b; Sarvade and Singh 2014), well-managed AFS increases overall efficiency (Bustamanate et al., 1998).

 In Turmeric (Curcuma longa L.) different crop varieties used may have also had varying rhizome yield potential, with some varieties producing heavier rhizome per plant due to genetic traits such as tuber size and weight.
 The fresh weight of rhizome per plant serves as an indicator of the suitability of the various production systems and crop varieties for supporting turmeric yield formation.
 Heavier rhizome crops point to treatments that conditioned the plant growth environment in a way that promoted higher rhizome yield.
 Other factors such as soil fertility, water availability, and pest and disease pressure may have also influenced the fresh weight of tuber plant (Mankur et al., 2024).